How to Title Your Novel

 - Daughter of Smoke and Bone by Laini Taylor

 If you're writing your own character-driven novel, ask yourself these title brainstorming questions:

-- What is my main character's name? (e.g. Carrie, Bitterblue)
+• What is my protagonist's name? (e.g. Carrie, Bitterblue)

-- Who is my MC in relation to other major characters? (e.g. Daughter of Smoke and Bone)
+• Who is my protagonist in relation to other major characters? (e.g. Daughter of Smoke and Bone)

-- Does my MC have an occupation or a hobby? (e.g. The Healer's Apprentice)
+• Does my protagonist have an occupation or a hobby? (e.g. The Healer's Apprentice)

-- What do other characters call my MC? (e.g. Outlander, The Book Thief)
+• What do other characters call my protagonist? (e.g. Outlander, The Book Thief)